-VIZITOR’s idea was driven by the digital revolution and industries asking for a seamless traffic management.
+VIZITOR’s idea was driven by the digital revolution and industries asking for seamless traffic management.
 The majority of the places that I have been at are using manual entry systems like registers, diaries, etc., but with VIZITOR, you are doing something similar but digitally.
-It not only keeps your data of visitors safe, but you can do much more than just entering names with who came into your organization.
-With the power of analytics, you can even have great insights about your visitors.
+It not only keeps your data of visitors safe, but you can do much more than just enter names with who came into your organization.
+With the power of analytics, you can even have great insights into your visitors.
 It is a very simple system that does a lot, at least a lot more than just manual diaries.

 How does the coronavirus pandemic affect your business finances?

-Gaurav Saini: During the early stages of the pandemic, just like other organizations, our company was also facing few difficulties.
+Gaurav Saini: During the early stages of the pandemic, just like other organizations, our company was also facing a few difficulties.
 But sooner or later, we were quick in adapting to these changes.
 Our marketing team was already used to giving a demo of our various offerings via online meetings, so one factor was already taken care of.
 The major problem that we faced was on collaborating with our technical team to brainstorm new ideas.
 Because of the virtual interaction and a totally different way of communication, working on problem-solving started getting affected.
 We needed to come up with a task that kept the motivation and engagement of all our departments high.
 Because sitting for long hours, staring at your computer screens and your room walls was causing a drastic impact on the thinking parameters of my team.
 So, to solve this, our HR team did a fabulous job.
 Every week they had several fun, interactive activities that led to deeper communication between vertical heads and teams working under them.
 This led to better collaboration in a virtual environment.

 The new normal and working from home led to quite a few changes in our product mix.
 Though the majority of our offerings are cloud-based, there were few solutions that needed to be bought onboard the cloud platform.
 Apart from that, this also led us to think of coming up with solutions that could be offered post-pandemic.
-Another factor that was the motivation behind VIZITOR.
-So, we had to incur few additional costs for old projects; however, we started to save a lot on infrastructure.
+Another factor was the motivation behind VIZITOR.
+So, we had to incur a few additional costs for old projects; however, we started to save a lot on infrastructure.
 Overall, we had to rework our annual budget, and for future such events from now onwards, we have started to introduce contingency funds in our budget.
-I feel that our employees and customers are what makes our organization, and they should be least affected by such events.
+I feel that our employees and customers are what make our organization, and they should be least affected by such events.

 Did you have to make difficult choices regarding human resources, and what are the lessons learned?